 In Ål, the activity centre at Hallingdal feriepark (also a five-star campsite) is an Eldorado for adventurous kids.
 The centre is equipped with a climbing park, a farm, a giant indoor play centre, and a very special minigolf course, carefully decorated with fun objects from local traditions and folklore.
 The campsite also houses the Hallingdal bike park, built to suit all ages and levels.

 The biggest attraction is Bø Sommarland, Scandinavia’s largest waterpark with everything from fast-paced water slides to thrilling roller coasters.
-Bø Sommarland’s neighbour is the Høyt & Lavt climbing park, where you can take your family adventure to new heights in 70 different climbing challenges in the forest.
+Bø Sommarland’s neighbour is the Høyt & Lavt climbing park, where you can take your family adventure to new heights in 70 different climbing challenges.

 The region has endless opportunities for outdoor adventures, too.
-At the Hulfjell farm in Drangedal, you can get to know 20 different animals and enjoy a nine-meter high climbing wall, a water trampoline with a slide, a bouncy castle, and a swimming pool.
+At the Hulfjell farm in Drangedal, you can get to know 20 different animals and enjoy a nine-meter high climbing wall, a water trampoline with a slide, and a swimming pool.

-During the summer months, an exciting suggestion is to take the kids along the Telemark Canal with MS Telemarken – a pirate ship with a treasure hunt and competitions.
+It is also nice to take the kids along the Telemark Canalwith MS Telemarken – a pirate ship with a treasure hunt and competitions.
 Another way to explore the canal is by bike or in a canoe.
-You can also pop into the West Telemark museum, which has a miniature version of the canal on display.

 A myriad of rivers, lakes and canals make the area perfect for paddling.
 For an unusual water-based adventure, explore the natural pools and water slides in the giant caves at Nissedal.